 Well in my opinion the obvious answer to that is no. But, this pandemic looks like it’s going to be with us for a while, so we need to adapt, change and see what Digital Selling can do for us as businesses.

-I recently came across a podcast between Jen Sieger and Barbara Giamanco on Barbara’s podcast, Women In Sales, which can be listened to here.
+I recently came across a podcast between Jen Sieger and Barbara Giamanco on Barbara’s podcast, Women In Sales, which is available on Apple Podcast.
 Jen spearheaded Microsoft’s transition to digital sales even before the pandemic and some interesting advice came out on how to succeed and enhancing your digital sales processes.
 In terms of results, Microsoft saw a doubling of qualified leads by implementing some key Digital Selling techniques and processes.
 The tools used included some AI within their CRM, that stat ranked their leads based on over 200 data points, helping prioritise the focus of the sellers on hot and warm leads whilst also maintaining a more nurturing status on the colder ones.

 This is huge!
 If we can double the top of our pipeline, what could come out of the bottom of the funnel and be converted?!